mariuspod/uredir/README.md

 ===================

 `uredir` is a small [zlib][] licensed tool to redirect UDP connections.
-It can be used to forward connections on select external interfaces to multiple destinations.

-`uredir` forwards packets to a given destination based on a prefix that is matched against the received payload.
+This is a fork of the official [uredir][] repository with minified functionality and some new functionality like pattern-based forwarding.
+It can be also used to forward connections on select external interfaces to multiple destinations based on a prefix that is matched against the received payload.
-That way, it's possible to dispatch UDP packets to various recipients based on the specified patterns.

 ## Usage
     uredir [-hrv] [-l LEVEL] [PORT]

       -h      Show this help text